suiware/mersui/README.md

 ## Pyth Integration

 MerSui uses Pyth's Sponsored Feed for SUI/USD to properly calculate the transaction amount in SUI.
+See `lib/MerSuiWidget.tsx/fetchSuiPrice`.

 ## Development